Ethiopian Christmas traditions: Festivities, Spirit & Foods

 As a result, on Christmas Day, boys and young men play a hockey-like game using a curved wooden stick and ball.
 Yágenna Chewata, or Genna for short, is the name of the game.

-3. Where to Celebrate Ganna in Ethiopia?
+3. Where to celebrate Genna in Ethiopia?

-Ganna is celebrated across Ethiopia, so visitors may enjoy the occasion regardless of where they are staying.
+Genna is celebrated across Ethiopia, so visitors may enjoy the occasion regardless of where they are staying.
 Tourists who want to observe Ethiopia's most prominent Christmas celebrations should visit the holy city of Lalibela.
 Lalibela is a UNESCO World Heritage Site in the North of the nation, noted for its churches carved into the rock.

-Lalibela's population nearly doubles over the Christmas season as thousands of pilgrims come on the town and congregate in the hills around the rock-hewn churches.
+Lalibela's population nearly doubles over the Christmas season as thousands of pilgrims come to the town and congregate in the hills around the rock-hewn churches.
 Visitors planning to stay in or around Lalibela during this period should book their accommodations well in advance.
 Ethiopian Christmas may also be spent in Addis Ababa, the country's capital.

 People celebrate Ganna in Lalibela

-4. Happy Ethiopian Christmas 2023 with different things
+4. Happy Ethiopian Christmas 2024 with different things

 The Ethiopian Christmas atmosphere is approaching.
 Let's enjoy the traditional atmosphere.
 Sending best wishes and wishes to each other

-What day is Ethiopian Christmas 2023?
+What day is Ethiopian Christmas 2024?

-Christmas Day 2023 in Ethiopia is Saturday, January 7
+Christmas Day 2024 in Ethiopia is Sunday, January 7th.

 How to say Merry Christmas in the Ethiopian language?